Global Program on WASH and Human Rights in Nepal and Uganda

 Although water and sanitation are human rights, 2.2 billion people worldwide still don’t have access to clean drinking water.
 4.2 billion people lack access to safe sanitation.
 Despite efforts to make these services available for everyone, the challenges remain persistent.
 Socio-economic inequalities, scarcity of resources, lack of sustainability, marginalization of rights holders and conflicts present only some of the reasons why so many people are still denied access to clean water.

 Recent approaches such as Making Rights Real (MMR) and WASH Systems Strengthening offer promising solutions by addressing these problems and including rights holders in decision-making processes.
-MMR and WASH Systems Strengthening are at the center of our cross-regional WASH-program in India, Nepal, and Uganda.
+MMR and WASH Systems Strengthening are at the center of our cross-regional WASH-program in Nepal and Uganda.
 The program concept was designed by Malteser International together with our partners WASH United and the German Toilet Organization (GTO).
 The program itself was then developed by all partners through a collaborative and iterative process on virtual multi-stakeholder platforms.

 In close collaboration with four local partner organizations and the support from two members of the German WASH network, we are working to ensure that the right to water and sanitation can be fully enjoyed by everyone.

 The Making Rights Real approach aims to motivate decision-makers to make WASH services accessible to everyone.
 The WASH Systems Strengthening approach analyzes existing gaps and develops roadmaps for improvement.

 Despite some progress in some areas, billions of people worldwide continue to face challenges in accessing safe water, adequate sanitation, and proper hygiene.